akadir/circuit-breaker-poc/README.md

 # Demo

-1. start Echo and Narcissus:
+1. start Echo and Narcissus
 2. send request to the Echo's [http://localhost:8080/echo](http://localhost:8080/echo) endpoint.
 It should print `Narcissus is responding`
 3. stop Narcissus.
 4. refresh the page.
-It hsould print different message like `Narcissus is not responding me, I think I'm gonna die.`
+It should print different message: `Narcissus is not responding me, I think I'm gonna die.`

 you can also see status of the circuit breaker from the [http://localhost:8080/actuator/health](http://localhost:8080/actuator/health) address